Fatima-Khalidd/Python_feat.LeetCode/README.md

-Each files have methods for performing different in python.
+Each file has methods for performing different in python.